HSBC - Your child's overseas education companion

-Overseas education entails applying to various schools, managing finances, as well as being prepared for the uncertainties of staying abroad alone, and the whole process can be very exhausting.
-This is why, HSBC Premier provides you with a comprehensive solution and all the necessary assistance to help you take care of your child's banking needs.
+Overseas education entails managing finances, applying to various schools, as well as being prepared for the uncertainties of staying abroad alone, and the whole process can be very exhausting.
+This is why HSBC provides you with a comprehensive solution and all the necessary assistance to help you take care of your child's banking needs.

 As one of the leading destinations for studying abroad, Canada welcomes thousands of Indian students through various programmes every year.
 As much as this transition is exciting and life-altering for both, the student and the parent, it can be quite overwhelming too.